Our play-based curriculum

 prepares children for kindergarten.

-Our curriculum emphasizes social-emotional skills, early literacy and reading, early math, art, science, engineering, fine and gross motor skills, sensory experiences and problem solving.
+Our curriculum emphasizes social-emotional skills, handwriting, early math, art, science, fine and gross motor skills, sensory experiences and problem solving.

 Every day is a little different, however some elements of our daily routine are constant: